Dealing with Politics Never Resolves Personality Issues

 Thus, it stands to reason that whatever we want "more" from our authorities --wouldn't make us happy, healthy, accomplished human beings, even if they gave it to us on a silver platter.

-Indeed, I honestly couldn't care less who is running this country of Canada.
+Indeed, I honestly couldn't care less who is running the country.
 And I don't see what I could possibly do to "make different persons" of a Russian president, a dictator of North Korea, an American president, or anyone else in that big game.

 I also don't see, what gets accomplished by this breed of unhappy folks who seem to be thriving on things over which they have absolutely no control.
-I wish even one single commenter could tell me at the bottom of this article what they personally have done which produced a substantial change in the political arena.
-"Letting others know how they feel" doesn't count.
+I wish even one of them could tell me what they personally have done which produced a substantial change in the political arena.
+"Letting others know how they feel" wouldn't count.